Safeguarding adults from abuse is about making sure that adults who need extra care and support:

 If you are told about or witness an incident of adult abuse, are the victim of adult abuse or think abuse may be happening:

 - Community Health and Social Care Direct

 - All agencies in Newcastle work together to protect adults from abuse.
-If you want to tell somebody else that you trust eg a GP, nurse, police officer or care worker, then they will pass on your concerns.
+If you want to tell somebody else that you trust such as a GP, nurse, police officer or care worker, then they will pass on your concerns.

 Community Health & Social Care Direct are the main point of contact in Newcastle when someone has a concern about the abuse or neglect of an adult.
-They are available to take calls Monday – Friday, 8am-5pm.
+They are available to take calls Monday to Friday 8am to 5pm.